edwardvercoe/stuart-dickson-produce/notes/init-assessment.md

 - ✅ All core dependencies are now on their latest stable versions
 - Assessment:
   - Breaking changes have been handled through automated codemods
-  - Manual testing required to ensure full compatibility
+  - Manual testing completed and all functionality working as expected
+  - Sanity integration confirmed working with React 19 and Next.js 15

 ### Unused Supabase Integration